-We envision Mississippi Gulf Coast Community College as a world-class educational institution.
+We envision Mississippi Gulf Coast Community College as a world-class educational institution committed to student learning.
 Using appropriate technologies and showcase facilities we will deliver flexible, market-responsive programs of the highest quality.
 Our vision will be realized through outstanding employees who adhere to high standards of excellence while working in partnership with our community.